ionbus/ionbus_fast_persist/readme.md

 - **Special field extraction**: Automatically extracts and indexes process_name, timestamp, status, and status_int for efficient querying
-- **Parquet export**: Export all data to Hive-partitioned Parquet files for analytics and data warehousing
+- **Parquet export**: Export all data to Hive-partitioned Parquet files for analytics and data warehousing.
+Automatically exports on clean shutdown when `parquet_path` is configured

 ## Installation